 Planning For Consistency

-There’s no single way to ensure consistent results when roasting, but there are a few ways to increase your chances of a consistent roasting pattern.
+There’s no single way to ensure consistency in results when roasting, but there are a few ways to increase your chances of a consistent roasting pattern.
 Let’s take a look at some tips.

 A successful roasting schedule starts with a well-organized space.
 You should be able to move around comfortably and find everything you need easily.
 Andrew Tolley is a co-founder of Taylor St. Baristas.
 He tells me that it’s important to have everything prepared before starting to roast.